 In 2010, BOMA released "Retail Buildings: Standard Methods of Measurement (ANSI/BOMA Z65.5-2010)."
-Although the BOMA 1980 and 1996 Office Standards included provisions for retail spaces (Store Area) in office buildings, the 2010 Retail Standard is the first BOMA Standard designed specifically for dedicated or dominantly retail occupancies such as big box, shopping malls, strip plazas and outparcel tenancies.
+Although the BOMA 1980 and 1996 Office Standards included provisions for retail spaces (Store Area) in office buildings, the 2010 Retail Standard was the first BOMA Standard specifically dedicated to retail buildings; such as, big box, shopping malls, strip plazas and outparcel tenancies.

-The Retail Standard does not include gross-ups or load factors and focuses predominantly on calculating Gross Leasable Area.
+The BOMA 2010 Retail Standard does not include a proportionate allocation of common areas to the occupants (known as a gross-up or load factor), instead focusing predominantly on determining the occupant's Gross Leasable Areas.
 The Standard goes into considerable depth to define the extents of Gross Leasable Area including the building perimeter, measure line and lease line (among others).
-The Retail Standard also provides specific direction for typical retail building elements like mezzainines, kiosks, food courts and parking.
+In the most general terms, the Gross Area of an Occupant is measured to the exterior face of most walls, except for demising walls which are measured to the centerline.
+The Retail Standard also provides specific direction for other common retail building elements like mezzanines, kiosks, food courts and parking.